openstack-archive/fuel-specs/specs/8.0/external-dashboard-links-in-fuel-dashboard.rst

 Extend Dashboard tab of operational OpenStack environment with links to dashboards of plugins installed to the environment.

-Extend Plugins and Nodes Fuel UI pages with links to dashboards of plugins installed on master node and not related to any particular environment.
+Extend Plugins and Equipment Fuel UI pages with links to dashboards of plugins installed on master node and not related to any particular environment.

 -------------------